rduplain/memo/startups-for-people-with-problems.md

 Short of getting an acquisition offer before you even start--as is fiction in _Silicon Valley_--valuation at this stage is going to be more about projections than fundamentals.
-You are starting entirely with intangible value, unless you are licensing/transferring existing intellectual property.
+You are starting entirely with intangible future value, unless you are licensing or transferring existing intellectual property or have customers on day one.

 ### #3.2: Getting started without a valuation.